postgresml/postgresml/pgml-docs/docs/blog/preserving-backwards-compatibility-in-postgresml-2.0.md

 ---
 author: Lev Kokotov
-description: Keeping backwards compatibility is one of the most important tenants of any system.
+description: A story about including Scikit-learn into our Rust extension and preserving backwards compatibility in the process
 ---